icculus/SDL_native_midi/README.md

 There is nothing to configure, just compile all the files and link against SDL3.
 You don't have to use the included CMake file.

+Linux builds will need access to the ALSA headers (On Ubuntu, you can run `sudo apt-get install libasound-dev`).
+They do not need to link to ALSA directly.
+Every other platform should work out of the box.

 This code likely has bugs, possibly obvious ones; please don't hesistate to file a bug report and we'll help, but we aren't actively using this code to find them ourselves.